dev-plusplus/coding-docs/reactjs-conventions/state-management.md

 ## USE CASE 7: Forms
-## USE CASE 8: Persist state on Session or Local Storage
+## USE CASE 8: Persisted state on Session or Local Storage

 ## TODOs: